thebyrdman-git/ansai/docs/self-healing/COMPLETE_MONITORING_STACK.md

 ### Type 3: Heartbeat Stopped
 ```
-Subject: MiracleMax Server is DOWN
+Subject: TestServer Server is DOWN

-Your check "MiracleMax Server" is DOWN.
+Your check "TestServer Server" is DOWN.

 Last ping was 11 minutes ago.
 ```